How to Record a Live Stream – Everything You Need to Know in 2025

 Live Stream Recording with Other OVPs

-Other streaming platforms, including Livestream and Wowza, also offer live-stream recording functionality.
-Both of these providers also output files in the MP4 format and files are archived in your account.
-IBM Cloud Video has similar functionality, as well.
+also offer live-stream recording functionality.
+Both providers also output files in the MP4 format and archive files in your account.
+IBM Cloud Video also has similar functionality.

 When it comes to live stream recording, however, each platform is a bit different.
 Some have unique features, and some are easier to use than others.
-If you are using any of these or another online video platform, check its documentation for specific instructions.
+Check their user guides for specific instructions whenever you use any of these or other online video platforms.

 Potential Disadvantages of Recording Streaming Video via an OVP

 As with anything, there are disadvantages to this approach as well.
-The main disadvantage is that your OVP can only record live streams in the highest quality of content you send to the platform.
+The main disadvantage is that your OVP can only record live streams using the highest quality you send to the platform.

-Since you’re likely significantly compressing your video between the camera and streaming to the internet, you can lose a great deal of quality here.
+Since you’re likely significantly compressing your video between the camera and the online streaming, you can lose a great deal of quality here.
 This is especially true for broadcast-quality cameras, which may record at 30+ Mbps.
-From there, video files must be compressed down to 5 Mbps or less for streaming.
+From there, you must compress the video files down to 5 Mbps or less for streaming.

 However, these potential drawbacks aren’t unconquerable issues for most broadcasters.
 Unless you’re worried about doing a lot of video editing in posts, files recorded online should be of sufficient quality for many uses.
-Even professional broadcasters who are recording locally may want to enable cloud live-stream recording.
+Even professional broadcasters who record locally may want to enable live-stream cloud recording.
 That way, you have an automatic off-site backup in place should issues arise.

 4. Live Stream Recording via a Hardware Encoder

-Hardware encoders are a bit different from the software encoders we discussed earlier in this post.
+Hardware encoders are a bit different from the software encoders we discussed earlier.
 They are standalone, dedicated devices that do not require a PC to run.

-Hardware encoders have specialized internal components and firmware and don’t share resources with any other processors.
-This high speed comes at a price though as these devices are considerably more expensive than their software counterparts.
+Hardware encoders have specialized internal components and firmware and don’t share resources with other processors.
+However, this high speed comes at a price, as these devices are considerably more expensive than their software counterparts.

-Hardware encoders are also less flexible overall.
-Some hardware encoders don’t support simultaneous live-stream recorders at all.
+Hardware encoders are also less flexible, as some don’t support simultaneous live-stream recorders at all.

 How to Monetize Live Stream Recordings

-As we mentioned, recording your live streams and uploading them as on-demand VOD content can help extend your revenue generation, both in terms of time and total sales brought in.
+As we mentioned, recording and uploading your live streams as on-demand VOD content can help extend your revenue generation in terms of time and total sales.

-For example, let’s briefly consider the NBA.
+Let’s take the NBA as an example.
 If you’re not aware, the NBA now generates the majority of its revenue via live broadcasts on TV.
 However, it also records all live-streamed content and makes that coverage available to subscribers on-demand.

 This expands the NBA’s revenue potential while making true fans very happy.
-For avid sports fans with busy lives or no cable, live stream recording allows them to watch every game from their favorite teams on their own time.
+For avid sports fans with busy lives or no cable, live stream recording allows them to watch every game or special highlight on their own time.

-At Dacast, we offer secure video monetization, which means that both you and your viewers are protected on transactions that take place through our video paywall.
+At Dacast, we offer secure video monetization, meaning that every transaction you and your viewers make using our video paywall is secure and protected.
 All data collected by the paywall system is enforced and protected.

 Viewers can purchase content securely by credit card, and all payments processed by the system are SSL encrypted to protect data during transmission.

-With that in mind, let’s take a look at some specific methods for monetizing live-stream recordings.
+With that in mind, let’s look at some specific methods for monetizing live-stream recordings.

 1. SVOD